theunicornguild/the-reading-potato/18_enhancements/03_python_5_slugs.md

 ...
 ```

-Note: any view that is redirecting to the article details page will need to send the slug instead of the id.
+Note: any view that is redirecting to the article details page will need to send the slug instead of the id so change those accordingly.